Ruby on Rails Guides (v7.2.2)

 Error Reporting in Rails Applications

-This guide introduces ways to manage exceptions that occur in Ruby on Rails applications.
+This guide introduces ways to manage errors that occur in Ruby on Rails applications.

 Debugging Rails Applications